-If I recall correctly you made a comment at the premiere of Injustice that while class plays an important part in the prison system, for example in terms of warehousing.
+Penelope Gibbs, ,f I recall correctly, you made a comment at the premiere of Injustice that while class plays an important part in the prison system, for example in terms of warehousing.
 At the same time those from higher status may suffer even more in prison.
 Can you explain what you mean by this?

 I don’t think those of higher social class suffer more in prison, just think it’s a mistake to think that only working class people get imprisoned.
 There are proportionately fewer middle class people in prison but they are there.
 In prison, I think no-one does well but middle class people don’t do any worse than others, partly because they usually have skills and expertise they are happy to share with other prisoners.

 There seems to be an accepted truth that defendants from poor backgrounds are more easily found guilty or punished severely, because of their class position.
 Yet, as someone said to me the other day, there’s an element of “you should have known better” that white collar defendants often face, and therefore are seen as more culpable.
 Is this sense of responsibility reflected in sentencing?

 I think middle class people are not punished more severely than others.
 But they receive no leniency either – judges are very aware of the popular narrative that “bankers have gone unpunished but have done huge harm”.